techiediaries/techiediaries/_posts/2020/ionic/2019-03-10-ionic-formdata-multiple-file-upload-tutorial.md

 In a [previous tutorial](https://www.techiediaries.com/django-rest-image-file-upload-tutorial/), we've created a django 3 RESTful application for uploading files using django 3 REST framework and Ionic 5.

+Also check out how to [upload images to TypeScript/Node server using Ionic 5 and FormData](https://www.techiediaries.com/angular/upload-images-typescript-node-ionic-imports-decorators-async-await-formdata/)

 ![Ionic 5 upload example](https://i.imgur.com/TW1UOOz.png)

 Since the backend code will be the same as we only need an `/upload` endpoint that accepts POST requests we'll simply clone the previous and start our django 3 REST API server using the following command: